urbainn2/basic-boxify/example/README.md

   ---

   ## Overview
-  **Boxify Example** is a fully runnable version of the base Boxify code.
+  **Examplify** is a fully runnable version of the base Boxify code.
 It demonstrates how all the pieces fit together and connects to Firebase for authentication, Firestore, etc.

   ---